zxdvd/blog/content/basic/unicode encoding: utf16 and utf8.md

  character encoding for string, like java and js.
 And Microsoft Windows use it as internal encoding.
 It's easy and quick since each character uses a fixed 2 bytes.

-However, unicode grows so fast since it characters from more and more languages are adopted and many graph characters are also adopted.
+However, unicode grows so fast that characters from more and more languages are adopted and many graph characters are also adopted.
 Then 2 bytes are not enough.

 The whole unicode characters are divided into 17 planes, from 0x0 0000 to 0x10 FFFF, each